mattpap/masters-thesis/sphinx/src/groebner.rst

 Many problems in applied algebra have symmetries or are invariant under certain natural transformations.
-In particular, all geometric magnitudes and properties are invariant with respect to the underlying transformation group, e.g. properties in Euclidean geometry are invariant under the Euclidean group of rotations (see [Sturmfels2008invariant]_).
+In particular, all geometric magnitudes and properties are invariant with respect to the underlying transformation group, e.g. properties in Euclidean geometry are invariant under the Euclidean group of rotations [Sturmfels2008invariant]_.
 Analysis of this structure can give a deep insight into the studied problem.

 Following [Buchberger2001systems]_ and [Sturmfels2008invariant]_ lets consider the group $\Z_4$
 of rotational symmetries in the counter clockwise direction of the square.
 The invariant ring of